 • Queen's University

 Health & Dental

 Have you checked out your Health & Dental Plan?
-Coverage includes health, dental, vision, and travel.
-Learn more about your coverage and claiming options
+Coverage includes health, dental, vision, travel, and gender-affirming care.
+Learn more about your coverage and claiming options.

+• Queen's University